Best daily deals

 • Fitbit OS still needs work

-Garmin Fenix 7: The best Samsung Galaxy Watch 5 Pro alternative
+Garmin Fenix 7 Pro: The best Samsung Galaxy Watch 5 Pro alternative

-Garmin’s premier outdoor smartwatch has a rugged build and packs the company’s trademark health features, from Body Battery to real-time stamina monitoring.
-Specialized options, like solar charging, multi-band GNSS support, and compatibility with external heart rate straps and accessories, make it an adventure-ready powerhouse.
+The Pro edition of Garmin’s premier outdoor smartwatch retains a rugged build and packs the company’s trademark health features, from Body Battery to real-time stamina monitoring.
+Specialized options, like solar charging, a built-in flashlight, multi-band GNSS support, and compatibility with external heart rate straps and accessories, make it an adventure-ready powerhouse.
+It also packs an upgraded MIP display to help save power, and packs plenty of goodies across all three sizes.

 Of course, Garmin foregoes plenty of smart features.
 There’s no LTE option, nor will you receive a bright OLED display that’s become a trademark of the Galaxy Watch series.
-It’s also massively expensive compared to Samsung’s new player.
-But, if you’re looking for a genuine outdoor watch, the Fenix 7 is worth the investment.
-Consider the Garmin Epix (gen 2) if you crave an OLED screen watch of this caliber.
+It’s also massively expensive compared to Samsung’s player.
+But, if you’re looking for a genuine outdoor watch, the Fenix 7 Pro is worth the investment.
+Consider the Garmin Epix Pro if you crave an OLED screen watch of this caliber.

 Pros